menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Crane Hill is generally considered to be a blue-collar town.
-38.33% of the Crane Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Crane Hill is a blue-collar town, with 38.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crane Hill is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Crane Hill who work in management occupations (16.05%), healthcare (13.52%), and sales jobs (10.99%).

 Setting & Lifestyle